flatpickles/sketchbook/docs/customization.md

 # Customizing Sketchbook

 Sketchbook is designed to be adapted to your needs and aesthetics.
-With some knowledge of the configuration options available, you can customize the look, feel, and behavior of Sketchbook without modifying the underlying SvelteKit code.
+With some knowledge of the configuration options available, you can extensively customize the look, feel, and behavior of Sketchbook without modifying the underlying SvelteKit code.

 ## content.ts